drummondlab/drummondlab.github.io/team/_posts/1970-01-01-jacobs-raquel.md

 alum: false
 ---

-Raquel Jacobs is the Clinical Research Coordinator for the Broad/IBM Cancer Resistance Project in Gad Getz’s Cancer Genome Computation Analysis Group.
+Raquel Jacobs joined the lab in 2020 as a Clinical Research Coordinator for the Broad/IBM Cancer Resistance Project in Gad Getz’s Cancer Genome Computation Analysis Group.
+Since then she was promoted to a Senior Project Coordinator.
 Raquel also serves as project manager for several projects within the Cancer Resistance Project.
 She received a BS in Biology and a BA in Spanish from Westfield State University.
 She is currently working on her Master of Public Health degree with a concentration in Epidemiology and Biostatistics from Tufts University.